-ERGEG, following presentation to the XII Florence Forum in September 2005 of its Position on balancing Mechanisms Compatibility, has developed a draft of Guidelines of Good Practice for Electricity Balancing Markets Integration.
-ERGEG now seeks views on these draft Guidelines.
+- Following ERGEG's presentation to the XII Florence Forum in September 2005 of its Position on Balancing Mechanisms Compatibility, ERGEG developed draft Guidelines of Good Practice for Electricity Balancing Markets Integration (GGP-EBMI). - From 8 June 3 August 2006, there was an ERGEG public consultation procedure on the draft Guidelines of Good Practice for Electricity Balancing Markets Integration (GGP-EBMI).